lisa-marin/LMB-git-workshop/README.md

 1. Attendees MUST have a Github account and a computer (e.g. laptop) with internet access.
 2. Must know how to create and clone GH repos and have a basic knowledge of git.
 3. Training room with OHP and Flipchart.

+### Licence.
+We encourage you to share and to build upon these materials hence the licence is __GNU General Public License v3.0__